-Essentially a rural country, Chad ranks among the 10 poorest countries in terms of human development.
-Chad has a population of around 12.8 million people, with 47% living beneath the poverty threshold, according to the World Bank.
+The presence of these weapons is a major obstacle to the country’s development.
+Chad ranks among the 10 poorest countries in terms of human development, with 47% of the country’s population living beneath the poverty threshold, according to the World Bank.
 However, in recent years, the country has experienced high growth due to its oil industry.

 Supporting Mine Clearance Operations

-HI is helping to clear land contaminated by landmines and explosive remnants of war, bringing it back into use for the villages directly affected by these threats.
+Humanity & Inclusion helps to clear land contaminated by landmines and explosive remnants of war, bringing it back into use for the villages directly affected by these threats.

 The organization also conducts mine risk education and provides training and technical support to members of the National Demining High Commission.

 Humanity & Inclusion trains staff at Chad’s physical rehabilitation centers and assists the sector by developing a disability identification strategy.

 The organization is also supporting the reopening of the N’Djamena Rehabilitation Center and helping survivors and organizations for people with disabilities to campaign for their rights.

 Support to Organizations for People with Disabilities (OPDs or DPOs)